cloudfoundry/garden-runc-release/README.md

 In order to help us extend Garden-runC, we recommend opening a Github issue to describe the proposed features or changes.
 We also welcome pull requests.

-You can use other distributions or OS X for development since a good chunk of the unit tests work across alternative platforms, and you can run platform specific tests in a VM using [Concourse CI](https://concourse.ci/).
+You can use other distributions or OS X for development as many of the unit tests work across alternative platforms, or you can run platform specific tests in a VM using [Concourse CI](https://concourse.ci/).

 In order to contribute to the project you may want some of the following installed: